 LOCKERS

-Students are responsible for keeping their lock combinations confidential.
-Lockers must be kept clean/orderly.
+Students are responsible for maintaining the confidentiality of their locker combinations.
+They must also keep their lockers clean and orderly.
 Lockers are the property of the school and may be subject to search by authorized personnel at any time.